Characteristic THz-emissions induced by optically excited collective orbital modes: Tight-binding model

-Figure \ref{fig:fig1} e-f shows the density of states in the ground state of the A- and E-types $\rm{RMnO_3}$ calculated using the above TB model (Eq. \ref{eq:tbm}) by optimizing the electronic and structural degree of freedom while keeping the $\rm{t_{2g}}$-spin configuration fixed.
+Figures \ref{fig:fig1}-c and \ref{fig:fig1}-e show the density of states in the ground state of the E- and A-types $\rm{RMnO_3}$, respectively, calculated using the above TB model (Eq. \ref{eq:tbm}) by optimizing the electronic and structural degrees of freedom while keeping the $\rm{t_{2g}}$-spin configuration fixed.
 In the ground state, all Mn-sites have the oxidation state ${3+}$ and are JT active.
-The JT-effect at Mn$^{3+}$ sites lifts the degeneracy of the local $\rm{e_g}$-orbitals, where the lower filled $\rm{e_g}$-state $|\Theta_l\rangle_{R}$ in the ground state is described by the linear combination
+The JT-effect at Mn$^{3+}$ site lifts the degeneracy of the local $\rm{e_g}$-orbitals.
+The lower filled $\rm{e_g}$-states $|\Theta_{l,R}\rangle$ in the ground state are described by the linear combination